Everything you need to understand your audience

 Email Reports

-Scheduled weekly or monthly digests sent to any address.
+Scheduled daily, weekly, or monthly digests sent to any address.
 Includes top pages, traffic summary, and period-over-period comparison.

 WP-CLI Integration

-Run wp rich-stats overview, wp rich-stats top-pages, and wp rich-stats purge from the command line.
+Run wp rich-stats overview, wp rich-stats top-pages, wp rich-stats audience, wp rich-stats referrers, wp rich-stats behavior, wp rich-stats status, wp rich-stats purge, and more from the command line.
 Perfect for scripts and automated reports.

 REST API